Wjmoore32001/EzyReadComics/docs/development-log.md

 - Saving a volume status now follows the volume's parent run.
 - Marking a volume as read now marks the linked issues inside that volume as read for the same user.
 - Kept deletion behavior conservative:
-  - Unfollowing a run does not delete issue or volume progress.
+  - Unfollowing a run does not automatically delete issue or volume progress.
   - Removing a volume status does not delete issue progress.
 - Added admin support for reading-tracking models.